melissabreynolds/personalsite/cv.md

 	* Winner, 2021 Eugene S. Ferguson Prize, Society for the History of Technology

 ### Invited Essays
+Co-author (with Hannah Frydman), “Introduction: Histories of Abortion Beyond Roe,” _Gender & History_ 36, no. 2 (Summer 2024): 289–294.
+Access the essay [here](http://doi.org/10.1111/1468-0424.12803).

 "How to Cure a Horse, or, the Difference Between the Knowledge of Experience and the Experience of Knowledge," _Historical Studies in the Natural Sciences_ 52, no. 4 (2022): 547–552.
 Access the essay [here](/HSNS5204_03_Reynolds.pdf).

 ### Works in Progress
 #### Peer-reviewed articles
-"Of Plants and Providence: _Materia medica_ and Bodily Difference in a Global Resource Landscape," prepared for the special issue, "Resource Landscapes: Ecologies, Labor, and Investment in the Early Modern World" in _Renaissance Quarterly_, co-edited by Renée Raphael and Tina Asmussen (under review)
+"Of Plants and Providence: _Materia medica_ and Bodily Difference in a Global Resource Landscape," prepared for the special issue, "Resource Landscapes: Ecologies, Labor, and Investment in the Early Modern World" in _Renaissance Quarterly_, co-edited by Renée Raphael and Tina Asmussen (revise and resubmit July 2024)

-#### Journal Forum
-Co-editor (with Hannah Frydman, University of Washington) of a prospective forum of articles on "Reproductive Rights Beyond Roe" for the journal _Gender & History_ (under review)

 #### Digital Editions
 [_Old Books, New Science_](https://cu-mkp.github.io/dyngleyfamily-editioncrafter-website/) is an initiative to digitally reconstruct the manuscript library of Henry Dyngley, a sixteenth-century English collector of Middle English medical manuscripts.